 • Drivers do not need to have a valid driver’s license

-Motor Scooter Laws in Port St. Lucie
+Motor Scooter Laws in Stuart

 Motor scooters are regarded as something of a safety concern — they’re too slow for the street but too fast for the sidewalk.
 This issue can severely limit where scooter riders can legally travel.